-Review of Christmas concert with Scherzi Musicali-Nicolas Achten in Hall in Tirol, Austria.
+Review Christmas concert, Scherzi Musicali-Nicolas Achten in Hall in Tirol, Austria.

 12. November 2017, 17h in der Basler Predigerkirche